 Recipe for homemade vegan shrimp

 For the shrimp, only strictly vegan ingredients are used.
 They include white flour, soy milk, apple cider vinegar, onion powder, and corn starch.
 Other recipes replace king oyster mushroom with sweet potato puree.
 In that case, baby food also works quite well.
-The ingredients are mixed accordingly and the batter is divided into the preferred shapes and sizes.
+The ingredients are mixed accordingly, and the batter is divided into the preferred shapes and sizes.
 They are then dropped into hot oil to fry.
-Homemade vegan shrimp is mostly served with a vegan sauce such as the Bang Bang sauce.
+Homemade vegan shrimp is mostly served with vegan sauces such as Bang Bang sauce.

 How do vegans compensate for the minerals found in shrimp?

-One of the reasons people eat shrimp is because it is rich in so many nutrients, including proteins, omega-3 fats, calcium, and iron.
-Young people need these for growth and pregnant women require them for the health of both the mother and the baby.
-They all play important roles on the body such as:
+One of the reasons people eat shrimp is because it is rich in many nutrients, including proteins, omega-3 fats, calcium, and iron.
+Young people need these for growth, and pregnant women require them for the health of both mother and baby.
+They all play important roles in the body such as:

-A vegan diet is generally very healthy but you need to compensate for all the minerals the body is missing from animal products.
-But you don’t have to eat shrimp to get all these important nutrients as they are available in several vegan foods as shown below:
+A vegan diet is generally very healthy, but you need to compensate for all the minerals the body is missing from animal products.
+You don’t have to eat shrimp to get all these important nutrients, as they are available in several vegan foods as shown below: